IRTF-HRPC/drafts/draft-association.md

 Literature Review
 =================

-The right to freedom of assembly and association protects and enables collective action and expression {{UDHR}} {{ICCPR}}.
+Freedom of association and assembly refers both to the individual right to join or leave a group and to the collective right of a group to engage in a collective group and to organize itself.
+Freedom of association and assembly is garanteed by many national law and international treaty, such as article 20 and 23 of the Universal Declaration of Human Rights {{UDHR}}
+and article 22 of International Covenant on Civil and Political Rights
+{{ICCPR}}.
 It's purpose is to ensure that everyone in a society has the opportunity to express opinions they hold in common with others.
 As such, it is a tool that facilitates dialogue among citizens, as well as with political leaders or governments {{OSCE}}.
 In a democracy, causes and opinions are more widely heard when a group of people come together behind the same cause or issue {{Tocqueville}}.